regitawilia/qa-automation/README.md

 * Filter by name

 ## How to start automation
+1. Clone this project to your local computer
-1. Open microsoft visual studio
+2. Open microsoft visual studio
-2. Click on test menu
+3. Click on test menu
-3. Choose run all test
+4. Choose run all test
-4. Wait until done
+5. Wait until done